Agent-Shipping-Kit/agent-ship/service_cloud_deploy/heroku/readme.md

-# HealthLogue AI Agents - Heroku Deployment
+# Ship AI Agents - Heroku Deployment

 This directory contains scripts and documentation for deploying the AI Agents service to Heroku.